PKUblink/pkublink.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electronic and Information Science and Technology, Peking University, 2027 (expected)
+* 2023- 2027(expected) B.S. in Electronic and Information Science and Technology, Peking University

 Experience
 ======